-Walking distances are measured by the shortest available route and where a child, accompanied if necessary, can walk with safety to school.
+Walking distances are measured by the shortest available route and where a child, accompanied if necessary, can walk safely to school.

 Low income families

-You can determine whether you are currently receiving the full element of working tax credit by checking if you have any reduction due to your income under part two of the working tax credit section.
-If this states anything other than zero you will not be entitled.
+You can find out if you're currently receiving the full element of Working Tax Credit by checking if you have any reduction due to your income under part 2 of the Working Tax Credit section.
+If this states anything other than 0, you will not be entitled.